elsei123/BattleshipGame/README.md

 ## Credits

 - __List of Words and Hints:__ Inspired by common programming terms.
-- __Code Institute:__ Provided the simulated terminal and deployment guidance, facilitating the development and deployment of the project.
+- __Code Institute:__ Provided the simulated terminal and deployment guidance.